Ember Co-ownership Vacation Homes

 Trips built around races and events usually have a very specific rhythm.

 There is often an early start, event-day planning, gear or supplies to manage, and a need for real downtime before or after the main event.
-That is true whether the trip is built around the St. George Marathon, a triathlon, the Huntsman World Senior Games, or another event that brings people into town.
+That is true whether the trip is built around the St. George Marathon, an IRONMAN, the Huntsman World Senior Games, or another event that brings people into town.

 Because of that, where you stay matters for more than just sleep.
 It affects how easy it is to get ready, how comfortable the recovery time feels, and how simple the weekend is for the people who came to support the event but are not participating in it directly.